stacks-network/docs/_develop/add_auth.md

 a **Sign in with Blockstack** button, your app will call the `UserSession.redirectToSignIn`.
 This creates an ephemeral transit key, stores it in the web browser's `localStorage`.
 Then, the function is used to create an authentication request token.
-The Blockstack Browser redirects the user to the Blockstack browser to approve the sign in request.
+The Blockstack Browser redirects the user to the Blockstack Browser to approve the sign in request.

 When a user approves a sign in request, the Blockstack Browser returns a signed `authResponse` token to the `redirectURI` specified in `UserSession.redirectToSignIn`.